nikeedev/playlib/README.md

 ### License:

 **This project is licensed with the MIT LICENSE.
-Additional info about the license and the rules are at LICENSE file.**
+Additional info about the license and the rules are in the [LICENSE](LICENSE) file.**